-We offer reasonable daily rates and can accommodate a variety of staging needs.
+The Authority offers reasonable daily rates and can accommodate a variety of staging needs.
 Atlanta Regional Airport is also located just 15-minutes from Pinewood Studios-Atlanta, one of the world's largest sound stages and production studios.

 Construction Projects: